flowdopip/personal-cv/README.md

 * Sept2019 - Fev2020 (5 mos )<br>

 ### **Build Geo-distributed Platform**<br>
-In this project, the goal is to achieve an Active-Active multi-datacenter geo-distributed platform.
+The goal of this project is to achieve an active-active multi-datacenter geo-distributed platform.
 Starting with service foundations, for the data store, we adopt Cassandra to do the data replication across the available zones and replicate the platform events with Kafka replicator.
 In this challenge, I was responsible for supporting all the requirements to the Public APIs, creating the foundation to support Cassandra as a Database and guaranteeing the availability of all Public API in 3 Azure Datacenters.
 As an Architect for this initiative, I´ve been responsible for designing the long term vision, supporting all decisions with References Architectures and working together with the team to achieve that requirement as soon as possible.